 D.C. appears to have bucked the national trend.
 Admittedly, D.C. had a lot of room to improve.
 Back in the mid-1990s, just 32 percent of homicides in D.C. were cleared.
 Fast forward to the early 2010s, and 77 percent were cleared.
 That’s phenomenal improvement, not just compared to other major cities.
 It’s the third-biggest improvement of any jurisdiction—large or small—in the country, according to the Murder Accountability Project, which follows clearance rates closely since the FBI does not collect data on clearance.
 D.C. previously had a clearance rate that ranked poorly with other major cities, but it is now near the front of the pack.

 We cannot attribute all of this improvement to smarter police work.
 For instance, the falling homicide rate in the 2000s meant detectives had more manageable caseloads, and therefore more time to devote to each case.
 There is also some debate about whether the more recent reported numbers overstate how much clearance rates have improved.
 A good chunk of the closed cases in the early 2010s were cold cases from years before that were solved using newly-available DNA technology.
 Cases count as “cleared” in the year they are cleared, not in the year the crime was committed.
 And there is some controversy over whether standards for closing cases became too loose over time.
-A case could be closed, for example, if a key witness has died in the meantime, even if the murderer may still be at large.
+The Washington Post found that a case could be closed administratively, for example, if the suspect has died, and that “at least a dozen homicide cases were closed only days after a suspect’s death, even though the cases were months or years old.”
+[Update 5/10/2018: This article originally stated that a case could be closed if a key witness has died, not the suspect.
+This has been corrected.]

 But the D.C. police department does deserve credit.
 They are doing a lot right, in line with research about what leads to above-average homicide clearance rates.
 For one, homicide clearance became a top priority for Police Chief Charles Ramsey and his successor Cathy Lanier, who collectively served from 1998 to 2017.
 During this time, studies on homicide clearance were commissioned.
 Homicide detectives got more technology and resources, including an office staffed with 24-hour data specialists who could feed detectives information in real-time even before detectives reached the scene of the crime.
 New layers of review were put in place, so that supervisors were keeping an eye on detective work and could offer more insights.
 Case files were better organized so that more eyes could keep track of their progress.
 Police worked harder at improving community relations, which is essential for solving gang or drug-related murders where witnesses may be more nervous about coming forward.
 Police were encouraged to go to more community meetings.
 And the reward for providing information leading to an arrest for a murder was increased from $5,000 to $25,000—a much larger reward than most cities offer.